 Course Work Completed Prior to Matriculation at USCStudents with a significant number of prior college credits are encouraged to contact the Financial Aid Office early in their academic career.
 All AP units taken prior to matriculation at USC will count toward the student’s satisfactory academic progress (SAP) cumulative maximum unit allowance, but will not count toward the semester allowance.
 All other non-USC college credits taken prior to matriculation at USC will count toward both the student’s SAP cumulative maximum unit and semester allowances.
 The non-AP transfer units are divided by 14 to calculate the number of SAP semesters the student completed prior to enrollment at USC.
 These numbers, subtracted from the student’s maximum SAP unit and semester allowances, determine the number of units and semesters the student has remaining.
 This, in turn, determines the number of units required per term to maintain satisfactory academic progress (refer to the table in the Yearly Progress Requirement section).

-Regaining Financial Aid EligibilityStudents who have lost eligibility for financial aid due to lack of yearly progress can be reinstated by successfully completing sufficient units to meet the accepted standards.
-The student must notify the Financial Aid Office once the units have been completed.
+Regaining Financial Aid EligibilityStudents who have lost eligibility for financial aid due to insufficient GPA or lack of yearly progress can be reinstated by successfully completing sufficient units or bringing their GPA up to meet the accepted standards.
+The student must notify the Financial Aid Office once the requirements have been met.